radiantone/pyfi-private/diary.md

+## Aug 16, 2022

+- BUG: When syncing a processor, it overwrites id and won't load after save

 ## Aug 15, 2022

-- Scheduler needs to spread deployments across agents to not overfill
+- Scheduler needs to spread deployments across agents to not overfill FIXED
 - Cannot delete processor that has workers: stop and delete worker first?
 - BUG: When deployment is removed, UI list doesn't update?
 - BUG: Drop from processors tab doesn't place under mouse